jsangalang/Genome_Sequencing_Analysis/modules/facets/readme.md

 2. Copy Number: the sum of the major and minor allele counts eg if ABB, copy number = 3

 #### heterozygous mutation

+The presence of two different alleles at a particular gene locus.
+A heterozygous genotype may include one normal allele and one mutated allele or two different mutated alleles (compound heterozygote)